CISC-CMPE-327/gith-demo-yo/README.md

 # gith-demo-yo
-random demonstration on using git/github
+demonstration of resolving conflicts using git/github

+Hey guys!
+Welcome to the live session